canonical/superset-k8s-operator/documentation/tutorial/02-environment-setup.md

 ```bash
 mkdir -p ~/.local/share
 ```
-Juju recognises a MicroK8s cloud automatically, as you can see by running 'juju clouds':
+Juju recognises a MicroK8s cloud automatically, as you can see by running `juju clouds`:
 ```bash
 # >>> Cloud      Regions  Default    Type  Credentials  Source    Description
 # >>> localhost  1        localhost  lxd   0            built-in  LXD Container Hypervisor
 # >>> microk8s   1        localhost  k8s   1            built-in  A Kubernetes Cluster
 ```
-If for any reason your MicroK8s is not recognised, register it manually using 'juju add-k8s microk8s'.
+If for any reason MicroK8s is not recognised, register it manually using `juju add-k8s microk8s`.

 Next, install a Juju controller into your MicroK8s cloud.
 For this example, the controller is named "superset-controller":